Seduction of the Innocent: Criticism

 According to a 2012 study by Carol L. Tilley, Wertham "manipulated, overstated, compromised, and fabricated evidence" in support of the contentions expressed in Seduction of the Innocent.
 He misprojected both the sample size and substance of his research, making it out to be more objective and less anecdotal than it truly was.
 He generally did not adhere to standards worthy of scientific research, instead using questionable evidence for his argument that comics were a cultural failure.

 Wertham used New York City adolescents from troubled backgrounds with previous evidence of behavior disorders as his primary sample population.
 For instance, he used children at the Lafargue Clinic to argue that comics disturbed young people, but according to a staff member's calculation seventy percent of children under the age of sixteen at the clinic had diagnoses of behavior problems.
 He also used children with more severe psychiatric disorders which required hospitalization at Bellevue Hospital Center, Kings County Hospital Center, or Queens General Hospital.

 Statements from Wertham's subjects were sometimes altered, combined, or excerpted so as to be misleading.
 Relevant personal experience was sometimes left unmentioned.
 For instance, in arguing that the Batman comics condoned homosexuality because of the relationship between Batman and his sidekick Robin, there is evidence Wertham combined two subjects' statements into one, and did not mention the two subjects had been in a homosexual relationship for years prior.
 He failed to inform readers that a subject had been recently sodomized.
 Despite subjects specifically noting a preference for or the superior relevance of other comics, he gave greater weight to their reading Batman.
 Wertham also presented as firsthand stories that he could have only heard through colleagues.

 His descriptions of comic content were sometimes misleading, either by exaggeration or elision.
 He mentions a "headless man" in an issue of Captain Marvel while the comic only shows Captain Marvel's face splashed with an invisibility potion, not a decapitated figure.
 He exaggerated a 13-year-old girl's report of stealing in a comic from "sometimes" to "often".
-He compared the Blue Beetle to a Kafkaesque nightmare, failing to mention that the Blue Beetle is a man and not an insect.